 Thai Airways had committed to leasing these planes back in 2018.
 Now, I can’t help but wonder why Thai Airways decided in 2018 it made sense to lease three more 777s:

 - The airline was already a financial mess

 - The airline already had a ridiculously varied long haul fleet; Thai Airways’ approach to fleet planning is kind of like someone trying to design a free dinner from Costco samples (except I doubt Thai Airways was getting as good of a deal)

-One big question is how Thai Airways will configure these newly delivered Boeing 777-300ERs:
+One big question up until now has been how Thai Airways will configure these newly delivered Boeing 777-300ERs.
+For context:

-- The airline last took delivery of a 777-300ER in 2015, and a lot has advanced with premium cabin airline seats in five years
+- The airline last took delivery of a 777-300ER in 2015, and a lot has advanced with premium cabin airline seats in seven years

-- This can’t help but make me think back fondly on Thai Airways’ old 777-300ER first class, back when the airline leased these planes from Jet Airways (RIP to everything about this)
+- This can’t help but make me think back fondly to Thai Airways’ old 777-300ER first class, back when the airline leased these planes from Jet Airways (RIP to everything about this)

 Well, we now have a sense of what to expect on these planes, according to the Outsider’s Aviation Facebook group.
 Thai Airways’ new Boeing 777-300ERs each feature a total of 303 seats, including: